pakota159/pakota159.github.io/_posts/2019-08-08-using-spotify-api-to-retrieve-data.md

 })
 ```

-And we get result like below, with **name, id, track url** of all playlists
+And we get result like below, with **name, id, category** of all playlists
 ```json
 [
     {